Relaxation of a single-particle excitation in a Fermi system within the diffusion approximation of kinetic theory: Numerical calculations

-For a clearer understanding of the particle's behavior, \figurename~\ref{fig:4} shows a set of profiles of the deviation of the single-nucleon distribution $\delta f_1(p,t)$, calculated using the diffusion equation (\ref{eqdif0}) and constructed analogously to the previous figures.
+For a clearer understanding of the particle's behavior, \figurename~\ref{fig:4} shows a set of profiles of the deviation of the single-nucleon distribution $\delta f_1(p,t)$, calculated using the diffusion equation, Eq.~(\ref{eqdif0}), and constructed analogously to the previous figures.

 For better visibility of the details in the figure, only the lower part of the distribution, from 0 to 0.55 on the ordinate, is shown.
-The initial state (blue line) corresponds to the difference between the distributions $f_\text{in}(p)$ and $f_{\text{in},0}(p)$.
+The initial state (dashed curve) corresponds to the difference between the distributions $f_\text{in}(p)$ and $f_{\text{in},0}(p)$.
 As seen in the figure, over time the peak of the deviation spreads out, and its maximum gradually shifts to the left—toward the Fermi surface.
-In the equilibrium state (red line), the nucleon is localized near the Fermi surface.
+In the equilibrium state (solid curve), the nucleon is localized near the Fermi surface.
 In other words, it loses its initial energy and transitions to a thermodynamic equilibrium with the other nucleons of the nucleus, with the most probable momentum corresponding to the Fermi momentum.
-This process occurs over a characteristic time that can be described by the relaxation time $\tau_1$, defined according to formula (\ref{taun-int}) for $n = 1$.
+This process occurs over a characteristic time that can be described by the relaxation time $\tau_1$, defined according to Eq.~(\ref{taun-int}) for $n = 1$.

 The results of this calculation are presented in \figurename~\ref{fig:5}.